kurtosis-tech/vscode-kurtosis/starlark-lsp/README.md

 # starlark lsp

+It is a language server for Starlark with customized Kurtosis specific intellisense.
+You can learn more about language server here and learn more about Starlark here.

+## Acknowledgments
-A language server for starlark based kurtosis packages, this is forked from [tilt-dev/starlark-lsp](https://github.com/tilt-dev/starlark-lsp) and extended to support kurtosis builtin types and instructions.
+This `starlark-lsp` is intially forked from [tilt-dev/starlark-lsp](https://github.com/tilt-dev/starlark-lsp) that contains Apache 2.0 liscense.
+It has been extended to support kurtosis builtins.